fenago/react-graphql-course/md/graphql-md/Lab10.0.md

 Create a folder **auth-server-app**.
 Change your directory to **auth-server-app** from the terminal.
-Follow steps 3 to 5 explained in the Environment Setup chapter.
+Follow steps 3 to 5 explained in the Environment Setup lab.

 Step 2 − Create a Schema
 ------------------------